oleg1995petrov/devops-andersen-training/HW 3/README.md

 * A user has to manage the number of output lines
 * There must be an opportunity to see other connection states
 * The script has to output understandable error messages
-* The script shouldn't depend on start up privileges and output any warnings
+* The script shouldn't depend on startup privileges and output any warnings
-* The script outputs the number of connections to each organizations
+* The script outputs the number of connections to each organization
-* The script allows to receive other data form `whois` output
+* The script allows receiving other data from `whois` output
-* The script is able to work with `ss`
+* The script can work with `ss`

 ## Solution

-The script `script.sh` accepts:
+The script (`script.sh`) accepts:
   * positional argument - PID or process name
   * optional arguments:
-    * `-n` or `--num-lines` - the maximum number of lines that will be outputted if it is specifed otherwise -> 5.
+    * `-n` or `--num-lines` - the maximum number of lines that will be outputted if it is specified otherwise -> 5.
     * `-e` or `--extend` - displays additional information about organizations.
       Accepts one or more following fields separated by space: "updated", "country", "city", "address".

-## Requiremnets
+## Requirements

 * Python 3